dunsborough-western-australia-humpback-whales-cover

 Credit: Photo by Corey Serravite on Unsplash

 Dunsborough Foreshore: Locals flock to Dunsborough Foreshore when the sun is out.
-This scenic area along the coastline is perfect for leisurely strolls, family picnics and BBQ’s, and enjoying the sunset.
+This scenic area along the coastline is perfect for leisurely strolls, family picnics and BBQs, and enjoying the sunset.
 Families love using the large swimming enclosure and pontoon (seasonal).

-This spot is also ideal for stand up paddle boarding because of the sheltered waters – plus equipment is available to purchase or hire during the warmer months.
-The majority of Dunsborough Foreshore is dog friendly but be sure to have doggy bags on hand to pick up after your pet.
+This spot is also ideal for stand-up paddle boarding because of the sheltered waters – plus, equipment is available to purchase or hire during the warmer months.
+The majority of Dunsborough Foreshore is dog-friendly, but be sure to have doggy bags on hand to pick up after your pet.

 Yallingup Beach: A popular surfing spot with consistent waves and stunning views, as well as a sheltered lagoon, perfect for young children swimming.
 Why not sign up for surf lessons and soon you could be riding the waves like a pro.
 Spend some time there and you might even spot world class surfers like Taj Burrows, who happens to hail from this pristine part of Western Australia.